Synagogue Life

 The Adath Israel Players is a group of creative members of our community dedicated to entertaining others (and ourselves).
 This collection of artists, actors, painters, builders, and writers work together on a variety of theatrical events that feature adults and children of all ages.
 We perform at Adath Israel and occasionally at senior centers.
 Last year, we added an adults-only improv comedy series into our mix.
 Join us!

 The Adult Education committee is an ongoing active group in our congregation.
-We have monthly meetings to plan Adult Education classes; stand-alone classes, series taught by our Rabbis, our annual Scholar in Residence weekend, holiday teachings, and programming in coordination with our religious school.
-The Adult Education Committee meets monthly on Wednesdays from 7:00 to 8:00 PM.
+We have monthly meetings to plan Adult Education classes; stand-alone classes, series taught by our Rabbis, Educators, and our annual Scholar in Residence weekend, holiday teachings, and programming in coordination with our religious school.
 For information on Scholar in Residence, please contact Seyna Able or Roe Miller.

 FINANCE AND INVESTMENT COMMITTEE (referred to as the Finance Committee)